splunk/public-o11y-docs/get-started/core2o11y/toil-reduction.rst

 Dashboards and charts
 -----------------------------------------------------------------------------------
 You can automate monitoring dashboards and charts by linking a detector to a chart.
+Then you can notify team members

  .. image:: /_images/get-started/core2o11y-chartDetector.png
    :width: 100%